The Victorian Novel

 Examples

-1. "Great Expectations" (1861) by Charles Dickens
+1. "Great Expectations" (1861) by Charles Dickens.

-2. "Middlemarch" (1871-1872) by George Eliot
+2. "Middlemarch" (1871-1872) by George Elliot.

-3. "The Return of the Native" (1878) by Thomas Hardy
+3. "The Return of the Native" open (1878) by Thomas Hardy.

-4. "The Picture of Dorian Gray" (1890) by Oscar Wilde
+4. "The Picture of Dorian Gray" (1890) by Oscar Wilde.